General

 SLA resilience under stress.
 Instead of the typical 15–25% SLA degradation during peak surges or disruptions, governed agentic systems maintain performance by continuously adapting — rerouting shipments, reallocating carriers, and adjusting time windows within SLA boundaries in real time.

 Measurable sustainability impact.
 Route optimization reduces fleet carbon emissions by 10–20% (World Economic Forum, 2024).
 Agentic systems optimize for sustainability as a constraint alongside cost and SLA — not as a separate reporting initiative.
-This matters as CSRD Scope 3 mandates take effect.
+This matters as CSRD Scope 3 mandates take effect and enterprises face increasing pressure to document emissions reductions across their logistics networks heading into 2026.

 What is the ROI of agentic AI in route optimization?